tellor-io/dataSpecs/types/API.md

 #### Example 3: SpotPrice
+Get a simple spot price for garlicoin by querying an API for its price.

 url: `"https://api.coingecko.com/api/v3/simple/price?ids=garlicoin&vs_currencies=usd"`
+parseStr: `"garlicoin, usd"`

-API output: `{"garlicoin":{"usd":0.02721565}}`
+API response: `{"garlicoin":{"usd":0.02721565}}`

-key_str:`"usd"`

-response:`[0.02721565]`

-Getting a simple spot price for garlicoin, a coin that is unsupported on the larger Tellor SpotPrice query type by directly querying an API for its price.
-Since the output is so simple from the API and only one value is wanted, only one is returned and requires no further parsing.
+response before applying precision and encoding: `0.02721565`

 ## Considerations

-Users should use care in selecting data sources and choosing the best way to get desired data.

-Due to the inherent security risk of pulling data straight from API's to on chain with no intermediate checks or averaging infrastructure, this query type should only be used for testing or for small personal projects.
+Don't use this query type in production, since you aren't using multiple sources and since there are no intermediate checks before putting the data on-chain.
+Only use this query type for testing or small personal projects.